jonathon0301/comp0035-cw-g-team-18/coursework2/testing.md

+# Testing

+***This markdown file is used to illustrate our process of testing [shopping_basket.py](src/shopping_basket.py) file in the src directory by using pytest.
+It will also describe a range of testing techniques used including pytest fixtures, use of [conftest.py](test/conftest.py), coverage report, and continuous integration.***

 ## Unit Test
 We first installed the Pytest library to do unit tests based on the provided shopping_basket code.
 By doing the unit test, we can test our "dashboard panel" in the design section.
 These tests are defined and described with a "GIVEN - WHEN - THAT" method.
 Since each testing requires a basket for doing the unit testing.
 We used fixtures to provide common functions for these tests so as to make our code efficient.